-1.3 Significant judgments and sources of estimation uncertainty
+1.3 Significant judgements and sources of estimation uncertainty

 In preparing the financial statements, management is required to make estimates and assumptions that affect the amounts represented in the financial statements and related disclosures.
-Use of available information and the application of judgment is inherent in the formation of estimates.
+Use of available information and the application of judgement is inherent in the formation of estimates.
 Actual results in the future could differ from these estimates which may be material to the financial statements.
-Significant judgments include:
+Significant judgements include:

-Trade receivables and/or loans and receivables
+Trade receivables / Held to maturity investments and/or loans and receivables

 The municipal entity assesses its trade receivables and loans and receivables for impairment at the end of each reporting period.
-In determining whether an impairment loss should be recorded in surplus or deficit, the municipal entity makes judgments as to whether there is observable data indicating a measurable decrease in the estimated future cash flows from a financial asset.
+In determining whether an impairment loss should be recorded in surplus or deficit, the municipal entity makes judgements as to whether there is observable data indicating a measurable decrease in the estimated future cash flows from a financial asset.